Explains how to connect a store and postage account, and how to set your label layout when you log in for the first time.

 Tell ShipStation whether you print labels to a thermal label printer or to a standard desktop printer.

-The Welcome screen prompts you to select a label layout:
+To select a label layout:

 Click Select a Label Layout.